 Last year we already did a tutorial on how to install VPN on Kali Linux.
 Since then a lot has changed and the installation procedure is a little different now.
 This resulted in a lot of questions by our readers through comments on this website and social media.
 In this tutorial we will be installing VPN on Kali Linux 2016 rolling edition using OpenVPN and the VPN service from Golden Frog again as we did in the last tutorial.
 Of course you can use any VPN provider you like since the installation procedure will be practically the same.
 If you do not have a VPN provider yet you might as well take advantage of one of the following offers from Golden Frog:

-If you sign up using one the following links you can get a 50% off for the first month:
+If you sign up using one of the following links you can get a discount:

 Or the Winter special with 3 months for free:

 Why use VyprVPN from Golden Frog?

 - 700+ servers worldwide on 50+ locations and free unlimited switching.